nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     openstack baremetal node set --property capabilities='profile:computesriov,boot_option:local' <node-uuid>

 :Step 3: Add the count and flavor for ComputeSriov Role in the ``node-info.yaml`` file.
-The following example shows how to create a deployment with one Controller node, two Compute nodes, and two ComputeSriov nodes:
+The following example shows how to create a deployment with one Controller node and two ComputeSriov nodes:

 ::